ProgrammingRainbow/Archlinux/README.md

 A direct link to the latest image. https://geo.mirror.pkgbuild.com/iso/latest/archlinux-x86_64.iso

-### Create a bootable USB
+### Create a Bootable USB
 WARNING!
-All data on the USB device will be permanently lost.
+All data on the USB device will be permanently lost. \
 WARNING!
-Be sure to check device size and mount points to make sure it is your USB.
-You should remove all other storage divices just to be safe.
+Be sure to check the device size and mount points to make sure it is your USB.
+All other storage devices should be removed just to be safe. \
-To find the name of your USB device.
-Use the command lsblk.
+To find the name of your USB device, use the command `lsblk`.
 ```
 lsblk
 ```

-Be sure to know the name of your USB. `/dev/sdX` where X is the letter of your USB.
+Be sure to know the name of your USB.
+It will be `/dev/sdX` where sdX is the name of your USB device.
-Be careful it is not your hard drive or ssd.
+Be careful it is not your hard drive or SSD.
 The partition `part /` is the device with your system partition.
 That is NOT the device you want to write to.

-We will use the dd command to write the image to the USB.
-Change directory to where ever you downloaded the file.
+We will use the `dd` command to write the image to the USB.
+Change the directory to wherever you downloaded the file.
 ```
 cd ~/Downloads
 dd bs=4M if=archlinux-x86_64.iso of=/dev/sdX conv=fsync oflag=direct status=progress